Fes Fes-meknes, Morocco Travel Guide

 You find local herbalists (attarine) in the medina who sell traditional remedies, essential oils, and natural products.

-Fes is inland, so without beaches.
-Some larger hotels (mostly in the Ville Nouvelle) and luxury riads have swimming pools, a refreshing break during warmer months.
+Fes is not on the coast, so without beaches.
+Some larger hotels (for the most part in the Ville Nouvelle) and luxury riads have swimming pools, a refreshing break during warmer months.

-Many restaurants fresh, healthy Moroccan meals with abundant vegetables and lean meats, supporting wellness.
+Many restaurants fresh, healthy Moroccan dishes with abundant vegetables and lean meats, supporting wellness.

-Prioritize rest and keep hydrated, notably in summer.
+Prioritize rest and stay hydrated, notably in summer.
 Drink plenty of unopened bottled water.

 Wear comfortable walking shoes.
 The medina involves extensive walking on uneven surfaces and many steps.